-That;
+That:

-It is agreed to recommend to Full Council the adoption of Option 1 of the report to increase both the second home charges from 90% to 100% and long term unoccupied and substantially unfurnished property charges from 100% premium for those empty between 5 and 10 years to 200% premium i.e. charge 300% council tax and for those empty over 10 years to 300% premium i.e. charge 400% council tax.
+It is agreed to accept the recommendation from Corporate Policy and Resources Committee to the adoption of Option 1 of the report to increase both the second home charges from 90% to 100% and long term unoccupied and substantially unfurnished property charges from 100% premium for those empty between 5 and 10 years to 200% premium i.e. charge 300% council tax and for those empty over 10 years to 300% premium i.e. charge 400% council tax.